CDCgov/prime-reportstream/prime-router/docs/design/design/data-model.md

 `lookup_table_row_id` is the internal unique identifier of the row, whereas `lookup_table_version_id` links to the `lookup_table_version_id` in the `lookup-table-version` table -- that is to say this column identifies which specific Lookup Table and version of that Lookup Table the row belongs to.

-`row_num` indicates the "virtual" index of the row in the Lookup Table, meaning this logical implementation of a table via two tables in the database isn't actually a single table in memory.
+`row_num` indicates the "virtual" index of the row in the Lookup Table, meaning this logical implementation of a table via two database tables isn't actually a single table in memory.

 `data` is a JSON object representing the data of a Lookup Table and can be anything.
-See `LookupTable.kt` for more details on how the potentially varied data gets loaded into an Object.
+See `LookupTable.kt` for more details on how the potentially varied data gets loaded into an object.

 ### Organizations

 In ReportStream, Reports flow from a "sender" to one or more "receivers", both of which belong to exactly one ReportStream "Organization".
 An Organization can have one or more ReportStream Receivers and one or more ReportStream Senders under it.
-Due to that nature of the use case mostly commonly supported by ReportStream (ELR), usually, but not always, an Organization either has only senders or only receivers.
+Due to the nature of the use case mostly commonly supported by ReportStream (ELR), usually, but not always, an Organization either has only senders or only receivers.
 If an Organization contains only senders, the Organization itself is colloquially referred to as a "Sender."
 If an Organization contains only receivers, the Organization itself is colloquially referred to as a "Receiver."

 For example, in the case of California, there is an Organization called _ca-dph_, with the following Receivers (some omitted for brevity) and no Senders.